goeiebook/creativelab/narrative.md

 [insert film]
 ---

-One morning the temperative climbs above zero.
+One morning the temperature climbs above zero.
 Now spring is gaining momentum.
 The trees shed their coats of ice.
-Cracking and crashing sounds fill the world.
+Sheets and fragments crack and crash to the ground.
 It is dangerous.
-A small piece falls from high up, striking my finger.
+I walk into the middle of grove of trees and stand there, listening to the noise of it all.
+It's as if a part of the world is crumbling around me.
+A small piece falls from high up and strikes my finger.
 It breaks skin and I bleed.

 ---

 I miss the white ball.
 When I pass the place it fell in, I always peer into the water and look along the banks.
 There is not much hope for recovery.
 But a few blocks further, along a sidewalk through a park, I find another ball.
 Day-glo orange, a miniature tennis ball.
 It is wet and disgusting, but I pick it up anyway.
 It does not bounce well.
 Despite the bright color, it is sad.
 The third ball of this story.
 I cannot leave it.

-I wash it in the sink of a mall bathroom, then dry it in a Dyson Airblade.
-I resign to carrying it with me.
+I wash it in the sink of a mall bathroom, dry it with a Dyson Airblade --- a marvelous piece of overengineering.

 ![orangeball][orangeball]

 ---

+Cold weather

 notes for future development:
 - Recollection of being mugged in Windhoek.